nimbly/Syndicate/README.md

 | Gearman        | Y         | Y*       | `ext-gearman` |
 | Webhook        | Y         | N        | Any `psr/http-client` implementation |
 | Mercure        | Y         | N        | Any `psr/http-client` implementation |

+For detailed information on each adapter, please read the [ADAPTERS.md](/nimbly/Syndicate/blob/master/ADAPTERS.md) documentation.

 **NOTE:** Consumers denoted with **\*** indicate subscriber based adapters and do not support `ack`ing or `nack`ing due to the nature of pubsub.
 Additionally, the `predis/predis` library currently does not play well with interrupts and gracefully stopping its internal pubsub loop.
 If using this adapter, you should set the `signals` option to an empty array.
 See the [**Subscribers**](#subscribers) section below for more details.